-- Communicate with the embassy and/or consulate(s) on a regular basis and responds to their requests. - Facilitates completion of country clearance and develops documentation for entry requirements. - Maintain availability to assist the International Coordinator in their designated roles and responsibilities. - Mobilize along with the International Liaison Officer "in-country" prior to any other resource mobilizations, to help facilitate resource negotiations. - Coordinates with sending country's leadership to facilitate and escort any official visits. - Advise Public Affairs Officers and other Senior Officials.
+- Communicate with the embassy and/or consulate(s) on a regular basis and responds to their requests. - Facilitates completion of country clearance and develops documentation for entry requirements. - Maintain availability to assist the International Coordinator in their designated roles and responsibilities. - Mobilize in-country along with the International Liaison Officer prior to any other resource mobilizations to help facilitate resource negotiations. - Coordinates with sending country's leadership to facilitate and escort any official visits. - Coordinates with USDA USFS and DOI fire Public Affairs Officers to ensure department officials are informed. - Advise Public Affairs Officers and other Senior Officials.